luciavelasco/spruce_tic_tac_toe/README.md

 # Tic-Tac-Toe

+## Quickstart
+Make sure you have **node** installed.

+To run the UI:
+- `cd client`
+- `npm i`
+- `npm start`

+To run the API:
+- `docker-compose up --detach`
+- `cd api`
+- `npm i`
+- `npm start`

+## About the Solutions

+I tend to favour a loosely functional, JS-to-the-max approach.
+While this style has been the norm in some of my previous roles, it wouldn't be the right approach for every codebase, particularly on fullstack teams where the backend code is a notably different style.
+I'd be keen to find out which areas of the code did or did not vibe with your own approach!

+I did problems 1 and 3, but I coded with problem 2 (variable grid size) in mind.

+If I had done problem 2, I would have wanted to check whether the win condition is 3-in-a-row or $numberOfSides-in-a-row.
+I may have reevaluated my approach for `checkWinner`, particularly because of the number of loops used to turn diagonals into arrays.
+I would also have added responsive or adaptive sizing to the board using Tailwind's preset screen sizes.

+## Instructions

 The below problems are to allow us a glimpse into your problem solving ability, style and current skill set.
 Please do problem 1, and optionally problem 2 or 3 depending on where you are most comfortable.
 We expect this test to take 2-3 hours, if you find yourself spending more than this do not aim to solve all 3 problems!
 We will not be judging based on number of problems completed only the style and thought process.

 ## Problems